text-machine-teaching/uml_nlp_class_2022/docs/usage.md

 ### Maitainer info

 This wiki is hosted using [readthedocs.org](https://readthedocs.org/), you can ask Vlad for the credentials.
 A good example of Sphinx usage (and common python practices) can be found [in this project](https://github.com/audreyr/binaryornot).

+Here are some Sphinx extentions you may want to include at some point:
+  * `nbsphinx` - Jupyter renderer
+  * `sphinx.ext.autosectionlabel` - easy references to document sections
+  * tensorflow docs-like theme - `pt_lightning_sphinx_theme`